-Take care crossing this sometimes busy road, then climb the stile which leads towards the NT car park and bear left.
+Take care crossing this sometimes-busy road, then climb the stile which leads towards the National Trust car park and bear left.

 Go through the squeeze stile onto the Wizard Walk.

-In 1948 the National Trust was given almost 247 acres (100ha) of the Edge so that we could protect some of the finest views and walks in Cheshire.
+In 1948 we were given almost 247 acres (100ha) of the Edge so that we could protect some of the finest views and walks in Cheshire.
 Much of the Edge has now been designated as a Site of Special Scientific Interest (SSSI) due to its important archaeological and geological significance.

 Continue on the path, with Engine Vein on your right.
 When the paths cross, continue straight on towards Armada Beacon.
 Take the left-hand path past the beacon and, following the stone wall, turn left at the bottom.

 Engine Vein is a natural fault in the rock, which is rich in copper and other minerals and was excavated by Bronze Age miners who pecked out shallow pits and hollows with simple stone hammers and oak shovels.
 The existence of a Roman shaft and tunnels at the Vein show that it was later mined with sharper iron chisels.
 Throughout the Middle Ages and into the 19th century there was intermittent mining using a range of techniques, including hand-picked workings and blasting.
 Wind-driven smelters on nearby Saddlebole and Edge House farm were used to process the ore.

 Take the steps up on your left to walk along the 'top' of the Edge.
 Continue onwards with a field on your left until you reach Castle Rock.
 There's a sheer drop here, so take care.